“Think outside the Inbox.” – EmailOut

 Pay very close attention to emails that don’t get delivered.
 The clue is probably in the name.

 If you don’t feel the inspiration juices flowing yet, take a look at our 27 ideas for irresistible subject lines here.
 These ideas will ensure you will improve email deliverability and get you another step closer to better deliverability rates.

 4. Improve Your Opt-In

 Make sure that people genuinely want to be on your email list.
 Don’t try to trick people into handing over their details.
 Ensure they understand what you’re planning to send them.

-A double opt-in process, where they get an email confirmation to click, ensures that it really was them that signed up – which sound like a strange concern, but if you’re lazy about it, your competitors could feed you spam trap emails (more on that in a moment!) and then you’re really in trouble!
+A double opt-in process, where they get an email confirmation to click, ensures that it really was them that signed up – which sounds like a strange concern, but if you’re lazy about it, your competitors could feed you spam trap emails (more on that in a moment) and then you’re really in trouble.

 5. Sort Out Preferences and Opt-Out

 Don’t try to stop people from reducing the number of emails they receive or from unsubscribing altogether.
 In fact, make this easy for them by setting up a preferences page with a link from your emails, so that they can change their interests or email frequency, or cancel if they so please.
 Much better than having them move your emails to junk.